winterNebs/VisualStatusDisplay/README.md

 4) type `node dist/index.js` and hit `enter`
 5) The application should be running on `localhost:1337` or on `your ipv4 address with port 1337`

+### Mac users:
+1) Download the `visualstatusdisplay-macos` file
+2) Type the following command at the terminal command prompt to change directories to the location of the file you want to execute, relacing `/path/to/NameOfFile` with the full file location, called a path:
+`cd /path/to/NameOfFile`

+3) Type the following command to set the file's executable bit using the chmod command, replacing `NameOfFile` with the name of the file you want to execute:

+`chmod +x ./NameOfFile`

+4) Type the following to execute the file:

+`./NameOfFile`

 ## How to find your ipv4 address?
 ### Windows users:
 1) On your computer search bar, search `cmd` and type `ipconfig` and hit `enter`